DataRohit/Clony/readme.md

 ## ✨ Features

 - 🎨 **Modern and visually appealing CLI interface** powered by Rich
+- 🔧 **Git repository management** with initialization and configuration
 - 🧩 **Modular architecture** for easy extensibility
 - 📊 **High test coverage** (95%+) for reliability
 - 🚀 **Simple and intuitive commands** for efficient workflow